j00by/nycem-4/README.md

 # Climate Gentrification and Its Impact on New York City

 This project is developed as part of the John D Solomon Fellowship for Public Service and in collaboration with New York City Emergency Management.
-It aims to explore and visualize the effects of climate gentrification on various neighborhoods across New York City using interactive web mapping techniques.
+Its goal is to look into and show how climate gentrification affects different New York City neighborhoods by using interactive web mapping and the technical skills I learned in Chris Whong's Advanced GIS class at NYU.

 ## About